 Now total your points and you have a percentage score out of 100.
-Wherever you have scored less than five, you will see for yourself those areas that you can focus on and make a determined effort to improve.
-Develop your own plan to improve, and then use the checklist again to monitor your own self-improvement
+Wherever you have scored less than five, you should focus your efforts to improve.
+Develop your own plan to improve.
+You can use the checklist again to monitor your own self-improvement.

-Which standard are you going to make efforts to improve?
+Which areas are you going target for improvement first?
 How do you compare with your colleagues?
 What can you do collectively to improve the 'moments of truth' for customers?

-Now you have thought about a range of things that you do more or less often than others - let us now look at two key areas when thinking about general approaches to customer care.
+Now you have thought about a range of things that you do well and could do better - let's look at two key areas when thinking about general approaches to customer care.

-The first has to do with the personal customer care skills that are important to customers - things that you have to know how to do.
+The first areas is connected to your personal customer care skills (those things that are important to customers).
 These are things that you can learn.

-The second group has to do with putting these things into practice.
-It is one thing to know what to do - it is quite another to show a customer that you can do it - they are the behaviours you need to show customers.
+The second area is how you put these things into practice.
+It is one thing to know what to do - it is quite another to show a customer that you can do it.

-The following nine skills are important for exceptional customer care.
+The following nine skills are important if you are to deliver exceptional customer care.
 You can evaluate yourself or appraise others in your organisation - or they can be used as objective selection criteria when taking on potential new recruits.
 Score yourself or others against this checklist giving a score out of five for each one.
 Do I:

-- I make the client feel important: by greeting courteously, showing concern for their needs, asking the right questions, giving compliments.
+- Make the client feel important: by greeting courteously, showing concern for their needs, asking the right questions, giving compliments.

-- I listen and respond: particularly to feelings or moods, attempting to establish empathy with the client to achieve satisfaction.
+- Listen and respond: particularly to feelings or moods, attempting to establish empathy with the client to achieve satisfaction.

-- I ask for ideas and offer suggestions: getting interest, creating conversation, reassessing when a customer is overawed or uncertain.
+- Ask for ideas and offer suggestions: getting interest, creating conversation, reassessing when a customer is overawed or uncertain.

-- I acknowledge the customer: using the client's name when possible, giving full attention, adjusting to the mood or pace of the client once a response has been given.
+- Acknowledge the customer: using the client's name when possible, giving full attention, adjusting to the mood or pace of the client once a response has been given.

-- I clarify details: asking effective questions, getting all the details and giving out all the essential information clearly.
+- Clarify details: asking effective questions, getting all the details and giving out all the essential information clearly.

-- I exceed, rather than simply meet, demands: working to solve problems, suggesting additional services, and going out of the way to be helpful.
+- Exceed, rather than simply meet, demands: working to solve problems, suggesting additional services, and going out of the way to be helpful.

-- I ensure satisfaction: asking, checking, asking, and then checking again that the client is satisfied before saying 'Goodbye'.
+- Ensure satisfaction: asking, checking, asking, and then checking again that the client is satisfied before saying 'Goodbye'.

-- I prepare, know the job, the products, and the services: I have everything needed for the job available, am well-groomed and attentive and am trained regularly.
+- Prepare, know the job, the products, and the services: I have everything needed for the job available, am well-groomed and attentive and am trained regularly.

-- I follow up, call back, or follow up with information: keeping everyone informed, working with others to maintain communications and ensure customer satisfaction.
+- Follow up: keeping everyone informed, working with others to maintain communications and ensure customer satisfaction.

 Be honest with yourself!
 You may feel that there are some areas where you need to sharpen your skills to improve the way that you handle customers - and don't forget those internal customers too!

-Again, wherever you have scored less than five, you will see for yourself those areas that you can focus on and make a determined effort to improve.
-Develop your own plan to improve and then use the checklist again to monitor your own self-improvement.
+Again, wherever you have scored less than five, you see those areas that you can focus on and make a determined effort to improve.

-With these skills in mind - what we need to know - we can now turn to look at the competencies (categories of behaviour) or those things that define in detail what we have to do.
+With these skills in mind, we can now turn to look at the competencies (categories of behaviour) or those things that define in detail what we have to do.

-Let's turn to a list of competencies (behaviours) that impact on the customer's experience.
-Review the range of skills and the description of the competencies for exceptional customer care providing the very best customer experience.
-Then evaluate yourself, honestly, against the frequency with which you actually do these things.
+This list of competencies (behaviours) impact directly on the customer's experience.
+Review the range of skills and the description of the competencies below to help ensure you deliver exceptional customer care providing the very best customer experience.
+Evaluate yourself, honestly, against the frequency with which you actually do these things.

 - Communication (a): being able to clearly express oneself when communicating with customers (verbal or written), with no recourse to jargon.